-How Subaru created the blueprint for selling cars to LGBTQI+ consumers
+How Subaru created the blueprint for selling cars to LGBTQIA+ consumers

 “Our thought was: ‘I can’t go marketing to gays and lesbians, but then internally, my policies don’t work.
 Or my policies don’t acknowledge that we have gay or lesbian employees,’” Bennett said.
 Never be afraid of pushing the entire envelope on and leading the industry, he added.

-To do this, Bennett was part of a workgroup that campaigned for same-sex domestic partnership benefits within Subaru, so that LGBTQI+ employees could get the same employee benefits as their colleagues from heteronormative families.
+To do this, Bennett was part of a workgroup that campaigned for same-sex domestic partnership benefits within Subaru, so that LGBTQIA+ employees could get the same employee benefits as their colleagues from heteronormative families.

 In the years leading up to the campaign, Subaru’s sales had been steadily declining.
 In the years that followed, its sales made a remarkable U-turn.
 It left no ambiguity about the fact that the highly targeted and human approach worked.